64 Pages Posted: 6 Jul 2011 Last revised: 13 Oct 2015

-Keywords: Voluntary disclosure quality, portfolio analysis, value reporting, disclosure
+Keywords: Value Reporting, voluntary disclosure quality, operating performance, portfolio analysis, disclosure

 Eugster, Florian and Wagner, Alexander F., Value Reporting Quality, Operating Performance, and Stock Market Valuations (October 12, 2015).
 Swiss Finance Institute Research Paper No. 11-25.
 Available at SSRN: https://ssrn.com/abstract=1879804 or http://dx.doi.org/10.2139/ssrn.1879804